brightsign/dev-cookbook/cra-template-brightsign-app/README.md

 This project is a custom `create-react-app` template.
 Clone the repo and then run the following command in the root of your project directory to instantiate the project.
 Be sure to set the `file:/` path correctly.

 ```
 npx create-react-app bsignapp --template file:/path/to/dev-cookbook/cra-template-brightsign-app
 ```

 Once the app is ready, simply follow the instructions in the project `readme` to deploy to your device.
-Be aware that it is not possible to build and run the app locally if you are using `@brightsign/` packages (for example in `src/App.js`), since they are currently only available on-device.
+When you run the app locally using `yarn start`, mocked `@brightsign/` JavaScript APIs will be used.

 ## Contributing to the template

-If you wish to make changes to the template, make your changes in `dev-cookbook` and run `npx create-react-app` again to copy your changes over.
-Feel free to submit a PR if you want to contribute to the main project.
+To contribute enhancements or fixes to the template, please follow these steps:

+1. Fork and Clone: Start by forking the `dev-cookbook` repository.
+Then, clone your fork locally to make changes.

+2. Make Changes: Navigate to the specific template you wish to improve within the dev-cookbook directory.
+Apply your changes there.

+3. Test Locally: Test the template by instantiating using the command mentioned in the "Using the Template" section.
+This step ensures your changes work as expected within the create-react-app workflow.

+4. Commit Changes: After testing your changes, commit them to your fork.
+Ensure your commit messages clearly describe the enhancements or fixes made.
+Push your commits to GitHub.

+5. Submit a Pull Request (PR): Submit a pull request to the main dev-cookbook repository.
+Be sure to fill out the predefined PR sections as fully as possible.

+6. Code Review: Once your PR is submitted, it will be reviewed by a BrightSign team member.
+Be open to feedback and ready to make further adjustments based on their suggestions.